aarontharris/Fuel/README.md

 Proper scoping is guaranteed when using @AppSingleton, @ActivitySingleton, @FragmentSingleton, however when dealing with POJOs that do injections of their own, it is on you to make sure the POJO class receives the correct context for its needs.
 Runtime failures will occur at injection time to help you identify early on that there was a scope failure.

 ## App Scope
-Singletons, AppSingletons can inject the Application, Singletons, and AppSingletons becaue they are similary scoped -- one per lifecycle of the app.
+Singletons and AppSingletons can inject the Application, Singletons, and AppSingletons becaue they are similary scoped -- one per lifecycle of the app.
 POJOs are not one per lifecycle of the app, but they can still inject from App Scope because Fuel is always aware of the Application context and will conveniently associate for you -- only in the case of App Scope, this is not done for any other scope since Fuel cannot confidently know which Activity or Fragment is the correct one since there are many.
-// FIXME: needs more

 ## Activity Scope
-ActivitySingletons or POJOs that are associated with an Activity context may inject an Activity, ActivitySingletons, or POJOs that require injection and Activity awareness.
+ActivitySingletons or POJOs that are associated with an Activity context may inject all App Scoped plus the Activity, ActivitySingletons, or POJOs that require injection and Activity awareness.
-// FIXME: needs more

 ## Fragment Scope
-// FIXME: needs more
+FragmentSingletons or  POJOs that are associated with a Fragment may inject all Activity Scoped plus the Fragment, FragmentSingletons and POJOs that require injections and Fragment awareness.
+It is important to note that a Fragment is not a context but association (described below) works the same.

 ## POJOs and Scope
 There is no POJO scope but still worth mentioning here.
 As mentioned in App Scope, POJOs can inject App Scoped injectables, but POJOs are not scoped.